viviengarot/Harbor/README.md

 ### Harbor configuration inside k8s cluster:

-For docker to start using the Harbor private registry in a secure manner and pull images, there is no need to create a `docker-registry` secret within Kubernetes.
+For docker to start using the Harbor private registry in a secure manner and pull images, there is no need to create a `docker-registry` secret within Kubernetes anymore.

-Starting Karbon 2.5 and use of containerd as CNI, registries conf are present on the karbon cluster nodes at /etc/containerd/certs.d/*
+Starting Karbon 2.5 and use of containerd as container engine, registries configuration are present on the karbon cluster nodes at /etc/containerd/certs.d/*

 ```shell
 sudo cat /etc/containerd/certs.d/calmix-harbor-registry.emea.nutanix.com/hosts.toml